github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

   </p>
 </aside>

   Learn to be firm in shutting down toxic behavior and negative interactions.
-It’s okay to not give energy to things you don’t care about.
+It's okay to not give energy to things you don't care about.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/IvanSanchez?s=180" class="pquote-avatar" alt="avatar">